 Repairs & Improvements

-TIP: If you are making your claim thru you insurance company, threaten to invoke your independent appraisal clause found in your insurance policy.
+TIP: If you are making your claim through your insurance company, threaten to invoke your independent appraisal clause found in your insurance policy.
 The insurance company is required to pay for the appraisal which a lot of time will cause them to bump their offer by the same amount as the appraisal would cost

 Pushing Your Car To A Total Loss

 Sometimes you want your car to be a total loss.
-This can be for a variety of reasons, such as safety concerns to concerns the repairs are too extensive to make your car enjoyable anymore.
-You need to tell the adjuster you want the car declared a total loss in this situation in order to force the claim into a conversation about your concerns.
+This can be for a variety of reasons, such as safety concerns or the belief that the repairs are too extensive to make your car enjoyable to drive anymore.
+You need to tell the adjuster you want the car declared a total loss car in this situation in order to force the claim into a conversation about your concerns.

 If the adjuster refuses to declare your car a total loss, you need to either:

-- Increase the repair estimate to get above their ACV percentage threshold; or
+- Increase the repair estimate to get above their ACV percentage threshold

 - Decrease your car’s estimated value to get there.